Fauci: CDC mulling COVID test requirement for asymptomatic | Times Leader

 Fauci said he’s concerned that the omicron variant is overwhelming the health care system and causing a “major disruption” on other essential services.

-“When I say major disruption, you’re certainly going to see stresses on the system and the system being people with any kind of jobs … particularly with critical jobs to keep society functioning normally,” Fauci said.
+“When I say major disruptions, you’re certainly going to see stresses on the system and the system being people with any kind of jobs … particularly with critical jobs to keep society functioning normally,” Fauci said.
 “We already know that there are reports from fire departments, from police departments in different cities that 10, 20, 25 and sometimes 30% of the people are ill.
-And that’s something that we need to be concerned about because we want to make sure that we don’t have such an impact on society that there really is a disruption.
+That’s something that we need to be concerned about, because we want to make sure that we don’t have such an impact on society that there really is a disruption.
 I hope that doesn’t happen.”

-While there is “accumulating evidence” that omicron might lead to less severe disease, he cautioned that the data remains early.
-Fauci said he worries in particular about the tens of millions of unvaccinated Americans because “a fair number of them will get severe disease.”
+While there is “accumulating evidence” that omicron might lead to less severe illness, he cautioned that the data remains early.
+Fauci said he worries in particular about the tens of millions of unvaccinated Americans because “a fair number of them are going to get severe disease.”

 He urged Americans who have not yet gotten vaccinated and boosted to do so and to mask up indoors to protect themselves and blunt the current surge of U.S. cases.

-last week said preliminary research indicates detect omicron, but may have reduced sensitivity.
+The Food and Drug Administration last week said preliminary research indicates at-home rapid tests detect omicron, but may have reduced sensitivity.
 The agency noted it’s still studying how the tests perform with the variant, which was first detected in late November.

 Fauci said Americans “should not get the impression that those tests are not valuable.”

-A PCR test usually need to be processed in a laboratory.
+A PCR test usually needs to be processed in a laboratory.
 The test looks for the virus’s genetic material and then reproduces it millions of times until it’s detectable with a computer.

 Fauci said if Americans take the necessary precautions, the U.S. might see some semblance of more normal life returning soon.

-“One of these things that we hope for is that this thing will peak after a period of a few weeks and turn around,” Fauci said.
-He expressed hope that by February and March, omicron could fall to a low enough level “that it doesn’t disrupt our society, our economy, our way of life.”
+“One of the things that we hope for is that this thing will peak after a period of a few weeks and turn around,” Fauci said.
+He expressed hope that by February or March, omicron could fall to a low enough level “that it doesn’t disrupt our society, our economy, our way of life.”

 Fauci spoke on ABC’s “This Week” and CNN’s “State of the Union.”